piku235/fwi/README.md

 Description
 --------------
-This app is built under PHP and also uses bootstrap framework.
-It requires at least PHP 5.2 The main purpose of the app is downloading big and small files in realtime with small help of the AJAX.
+This app is built under PHP and also uses bootstrap framework and jQuery.
+It requires at least PHP 5.2.
+The main purpose of the app is downloading big and small files in realtime with small help of the AJAX.
 It uses the server bandwidth(everything is done by server side).